catwbanjo/fuckingarrive/README.md

 # FUCKING ARRIVE
-When you've had enough of those dry-ass text-based parcel trackers that doesn't care about your feelings.
+When you've had enough of your delivery and wanna share the frustration
-This app is available via GitHub Pages!
-Check it out!